Zaub96/Guessing-Game/README.md

 I plan on making some more additions such as giving the number of attempts a rating (good, bad, great, etc)

 # UPDATED VERSION 2.0
+I updated the game to include more descriptive strings and allow for easier readability.
+Also adjusted a few lines to make the game feel more interesting.